COVID-19 pandemic in Israel: Remote work

 Rachel Gould and M. Kate Gallagher have researched the ways in which COVID-19 has altered Israeli life, specifically when considering remote work.
 In an article in The Israel Journal of Foreign Affairs, they lay out the advantages and disadvantages of WFH.
 In Israeli society specifically, they state, Israeli work periods are much more focused on hours, rather than completing tasks.
 In order to see if this hours-based approach carries to attitudes in remote work, Gould and Gallagher set up an experimental-research approach and found that two-thirds of Israelis felt that remote work was just as effective as working in an office.
 This WFH phenomena did not only "increase productivity and satisfaction", but it changed the rigidity of the Israeli work schedule and adapted the system to have more flexibility.
 This change has great implications when considering Israeli's innovation and increasing "global clout", which Gould and Gallagher predict will continue to grow as the work system changes.
 However, they caution that in order to keep increasing innovation and efficiency, Israel's work force must prioritize climate change and investment to clean energy.

-Statistics

-Graphs

-According to Israel Ministry of Health.